fabianishere/udm-kernel-tools/README.md

 ```

 ### Overriding files on root pre-boot
 Some users may wish to modify files on the root filesystem before UniFi OS boots
 (e.g., to hook into the early boot process).
 In order to facilitate this, `udm-kernel-tools` allows users to override files
-from the root filesystem using an overlay located  at `/mnt/data/udm-kernel-tools/root`.
+from the root filesystem using an overlay located  at `/mnt/data/udm-kernel-tools/root`,

+The overlay filesystem will be mounted *only* after running
+`mkdir -p /overlay/root_ro/mnt/data/udm-kernel-tools/root` from within the *UniFi OS* shell
+or when running `mkdir -p /data/udm-kernel-tools/root` from outside UniFi OS.

 Note that changes to this directory only appear on the root filesystem after
 reboot.